MicrosoftDocs/power-platform/power-virtual-agents/preview/time-zones.md

 ## Prebuild entitities:
 To manage data and time in your bots, PVA provides the following prebuilt entities:
-- Date: A date without a time, in the time zone of the bot user.
+- Date: A date without a time in the time zone of the bot user.
-- DateTime: A date with a time, in the time zone of the bot user.
+- DateTime: A date with a time in the time zone of the bot user.
-- DateTimeNoTimeZone: A date with a time, in Coordinated Universal Time (UTC).
+- DateTimeNoTimeZone: A date with a time in Coordinated Universal Time (UTC).

 ## Sytem level variables
-PVA also provides the following system level variables to help you manage time zone in your bot:
+PVA also provides the following system-level variables to help you manage the time zone in your bot:
 - `Conversation.LocalTimeZone` stores the bot user's time zone.
 Supports both read and write operations.
 You can set the Conversation.LocalTimeZone to any valid time zone listed on the [Noda Time](https://nodatime.org/timezones) website.
 After you do that, the bot uses this time zone to determine the date and time for your chatbot.
-- `Conversation.LocalTimeZoneOffset` is a read-only variable that you can use to determine the UTC offset for the local time.
+- `Conversation.LocalTimeZoneOffset` is a read-only variable you can use to determine the UTC offset for the local time.

 ## Determine time zone
 To determine the chatbot user's time zone, PVA attempts the following in order:
 1. If the bot developer has set the `Conversation.LocalTimeZone` with a valid time zone from [Noda Time](https://nodatime.org/timezones), use that as the time zone.
 1. If `Conversation.LocalTimeZone` has not been set, PVA tries to determine the time from the message the user sent to the bot
-1. If time zone is not available becasue a channel does not provide it in the message, PVA uses UTC.
+1. If the time zone is unavailable because a channel does not provide it in the message, PVA uses UTC.

 ## Set bot's time zone
 1. Add a **Set a variable value** node to a topic in your bot as shown below: